jun-korenaga/prom1/README.md

 Data files:
-normal_sa_depth_hist.dat contains age-depth relative freqency, and hf_quartile_filHFnormal.dat contains age-heat flow data in terms of quartiles.
+normal_sa_depth_hist.dat contains age-depth relative freqency, and hf_quartile_filHFnormal.dat contains age-heat flow data in terms of quartiles. lister_nagihara.dat contains the data of Lister et al. (GJI, 1990) and Nagihara et al. (EPSL, 1996) that are located on the normal seafloor.

 These data are compiled as described in Korenaga et al. (JGR, 2021).